Angela K. Wilson: Awards and honors

 She is a Fellow of the American Chemical Society (2010), American Association for the Advancement of Science (2012), the American Physical Society (2013), and the Royal Society of Chemistry (2021).

-Wilson was one of three women interviewed for Nature Computational Science 3, 810–812 (2023) "Celebrating Women in Science" in honor of Ada Lovelace Day.
+Wilson was one of three women interviewed for Nature Computational Science 3, 810–812 (2023) "Celebrating Women in Science" in honor of Ada Lovelace Day..
+In 2025, she was named a University Distinguished Professor at Michigan State University.

 Publications

 Wilson has over 200 publications.
 Among them are the following: